Celtics Go Ice Cold, Lose 91-82 to Clippers - CLNS Media

+The Celtics headed back home, looking to bounce back against the Los Angeles Clippers.
+What followed was one of the worst shooting performances in NBA history, and arguably the worst in franchise history, as the Celtics shot 4-42 from beyond the arc in a 91-82 loss to the undermanned Los Angeles Clippers.
+“We Just Came Up F***ing Short,” said Jaylen Brown.
+The team once again struggled against zone defense, a trait that has steadily been an issue since the team’s playoff run in the Bubble.
+Ime Udoka cited the zone as a problem for Boston, forcing the team to take more shots from range.
+“It’s hard to say what we can do better because we got wide open looks,” said Udoka, “the number of open looks we got was phenomenal overall.”

-The Celtics head back home, looking to bounce back against the Los Angeles Clippers.
-Join A. Sherrod Blakely, Bobby Manning, Jimmy Toscano, and host John Zannis after the game as we break it all down in Celtics Postgame Live.
+Join Bobby Manning, Jimmy Toscano, and host John Zannis after the game as we break it all down in The Garden Report Postgame Show.

 Go to CALM.COM/garden, for a limited time you’ll get 40% off a Calm premium subscription!